adolfintel/TDF/README.md

 # TemplateDiFrederico

-This is a small project (temporary name) that implements ar eadymade template to run Windows games on GNU/Linux using Wine and related tools.
+This is a small project (temporary name) that implements a readymade template to run Windows games on GNU/Linux using Wine and related tools.

 This template is meant to be easy to customize through bash scripting and not tied